swapniljadhav96/Tableau/README.md

-# 📊 Business Intelligence & Tableau Dashboards
+# 📊 Business Intelligence Analyst

 Welcome to my **BI & Tableau Dashboard Repository** 🎯
 This repository showcases my work as a **BI Analyst & Data Enthusiast**, where I combine **data analysis, visualization, and storytelling** to uncover insights and drive decisions.